 4. Knowledge by identity is for Sri Aurobindo the first and most important of these four types of knowledge.
 In the ordinary waking state it is, however, hardly developed.
 The only thing we normally know entirely by identity is the sheer fact of our own existence.
 According to Sri Aurobindo it does play, however, a crucial role in all other types of knowing.
 In experiential knowledge (type 3) this is clear enough, as here we tend to identify with our experience.
-In introspection (type 2) it is less immediately apparent, as we do not fully identify with what we see, but try to observe what goes on inside ourselves, in as detached and "objective" a manner as we can muster.
-Still, in introspection we recognise that what we look at is happening within our own being.
-In sense-based knowledge (type 1) the involvement of knowledge by identity is the least obvious, but even here knowledge by identity does play a role in at least two distinct ways: The first is that even though we normally feel a certain distance between ourselves and the things we observe "outside" of us, we still see them as part of "our world", we feel some inner, existential connection between ourselves and what we see.
+In introspection (type 2) it is less immediately apparent, as we do not fully identify with what we see, but try to observe what goes on inside ourselves, in as detached and 'objective' a manner as we can muster.
+Still, in introspection we recognize that what we look at is happening within our own being.
+In sensebased knowledge (type 1) the involvement of knowledge by identity is the least obvious, but even here knowledge by identity does play a role in at least two distinct ways: The first is that even though we normally feel a certain distance between ourselves and the things we observe 'outside' of us, we still see them as part of 'our world', we feel some inner, existential connection between ourselves and what we see.
 The degree of this sense of connectedness may, of course, differ.
-On one extreme, there are the mystics who feel in a very concrete sense "one with the world"; on the other extreme, there are forms of schizophrenia, in which hardly any connection is felt between one's self and the world; the ordinary consciousness wavers somewhere between these extremes.
-The second manner by which knowledge by identity supports all other forms of knowledge is not through this existential sense of connectedness, but through the structural core of their cognitive content.
+On one extreme, there are the mystics who feel in a very concrete sense 'one with the world'; on the other extreme, there are forms of schizophrenia, in which hardly any connection is felt between one's self and the world; the ordinary consciousness wavers somewhere between these extremes.6 The second manner by which knowledge by identity supports all other forms of knowledge is not through this existential sense of connectedness, but through the structural core of their cognitive content.
 According to Sri Aurobindo, the information the senses provide is far too incomplete and disjointed to create the wonderfully precise and coherent image that we make of the world.
-He holds that there must be some inner knowledge, some basic "idea" about how the world should hang together, that helps to create meaning out of the raw impressions, which our senses provide.
-According to the Indian tradition knowledge by identity can provide this as it is the core-element of all forms of intuition, and, as such, the source of the deep theories about reality that guide our perception, the fundamental rules of logical thinking, a large part of mathematics, and the ability to discriminate between what is true and false, real and unreal.
+He holds that there must be some inner knowledge, some basic 'idea' about how the world should hang together, that helps to create meaning out of the raw impressions, which our senses provide.
+According to the Indian tradition knowledge by identity can provide this as it is the core-element of all forms of intuition, $\frac{1}{2}$ and, as such, the source of the deep theories about reality that guide our perception, the fundamental rules of logical thinking, a large part of mathematics, the ability to discriminate between what is true and false, real and unreal, and perhaps even the essential core of many of the new insights about the physical reality that have flooded the human knowledge-space in recent years.
 Once fully developed and purified, Sri Aurobindo considers it the only type of knowledge that can be made completely reliable.
-Within Indian philosophy it is known as the knowledge of the Self, ātmavidyā, which contains the largely subconscious link that exists between our individual consciousness and the cosmic consciousness that sustains the manifestation as a whole.
+Within Indian philosophy it is known by different names that each highlight one aspect of it.
+One typical example is the fascinating quaternity of samjñāna, ājñāna, vijñāna, prajñāna which we will have a closer look at in the next chapter.
+Another is ātmavidyā, the knowledge of the Self which contains the largely subconscious link that exists between our individual consciousness and the cosmic consciousness that sustains the manifestation as a whole.